Friday, November 21, 2008

 Considering I have not had the slightest trouble in Germany I was quite shocked at he leaner and at first thought it might have been someone who was pissed.
 However it continued as we waited for the band to appear. he managed to push me into people walking past with drink so I turned around and asked what his problem was.

 "Oh, English," he said and his friend mumbled something.
-The 'leaning' stopped and was shocked to see the guitar player was Paul Thompson (Tommo) who seed to work at Teamtalk.
+The 'leaning' stopped and was shocked to see the guitar player was Paul Thompson (Tommo) who I used to work with at Teamtalk.
 OK, it wasn't Tommo but I spent the first few songs imagining it was and how good he was on guitar.

 At half-time it was a refreshing site to see nearly as many people outside smoking as was left inside.
 Got chatting to a German and an annoying black bloke who dominated the conversation.
 I hate conversation dominators especially when the other two people are too polite to tell the idiot to shut up.
 I think these type of people know that.